lennart-benschop/arturo/documents/kernel.md

 An RP2040PC has two sound channels at present they are separated by default, and the test_app.c shows an example of the required driver function.

 The concept is that a sampling function is called to get the next sample at a frequency of *SNDGetSampleFrequency()* , and you can figure out what you want the output level to be.
-In the example in test_app.c channel 1 (right) returns white noise, channel 0 (left) a square wave beep.
+In the example in test_app.c channel 1 (right) returns white noise, channel 0 (left) a square wave beep at 440Hz.

 The name of the function that is called to get the sample is related to the one described in the "Main function" section below.
 If *ARTURO_RUN_FUNCTION* is set to TESTApplication then the function called to get the sample will be called TESTApplication_GetSample and should be declared and used as in test_app.c

-### Note

-The current one is an absolute hack, it doesn't use the sample frequency, just assumes it (naughty) to generate a simple square wave.
+The returned value should be -128 ..
+127 and can be samples or similar.

 ## Timer